 |Synchronous-commit mode||Represented by the absence of these two black lines drawn on the pipe.|

 Additional Information: For information about troubleshooting data movement latency between synchronous-commit AlwaysOn availability groups, see the following MSDN article.

 The visual characteristics of the pipes connecting the nodes convey status information about the health relationship between nodes.
 Pipe saturation is an indicator of the amount of information moving between replicas.
 Pipe color is dependent on the recovery queue of the secondary.

 The pipe becomes saturated as the amount of data being transferred increases.
 More notably, the pipe becomes saturated as the KB To Replica/sec value approaches the KB To Replica/sec threshold.

-By default, the KB To Replica/sec threshold value is dynamic and is the highest global value seen between replicas since first opening the AlwaysOn tab.
+When opening the AlwaysOn tab, the KB To Replica/sec threshold value is dynamic and is the highest global value seen between all availability groups and replicas for the current session by default.